Deliver “Delight and Passion” to people

 Amano's passion for Bunka Ichiba is deeply rooted in his experiences in his hometown of Kumamoto.

-Amano talks about the appeal of NOMURA Co.,Ltd. as follows:
+Amano describes the appeal of NOMURA Co.,Ltd. as follows:

-Amano: "I think this is a company that supports what you want to do.
-I've been able to be involved in a cultural facility project, which has been a dream of mine, and if you want to try something new or inclusive concept design, you can find friends who can help you master it and apply it to your work.
-I feel this is a company that not only helps you complete the tasks in front of you, but also helps you achieve self-realization.
+Amano: "I believe this company supports what you want to do.
+I'm involved in a cultural facility project, which has been my dream, and if I want to try inclusive concept design or something new, I can gather colleagues, master it, and put it to use in my work.
+I feel that this company not only helps me complete the tasks in front of me, but also allows me to achieve self-realization."

 Finally, what does Amano think is interesting about working in sales?